SimmeringRook/simmeringrook.github.io/courses/PH531/Homework/HW2.md

 &= + \frac{\lambda}{2\pi\epsilon_0}\ln{\frac{s}{a}}\\
 \end{aligned}$$

-Then, utilizing superposition, we sum the two potentials to find a generalized form of the potential *almost* anywhere in $\mathbb{R}$:
+Next, by utilizing the principle of superposition, we sum the two potentials to find a generalized form of the potential *almost* anywhere in $\mathbb{R}^3$:

 $$\begin{aligned}
 V_{tot} &= V_{+} + V_{-} \\